wabbajack-tools/mod-lists/heartland/readme.md

 ### Documentation and Instructions for Installer Version 2.2.6, Wabbajack 2.5.2.2+

 **NOTE**: Welcome!
-Before we get started, a note: if you encounter issues with your installation, the Heartland support channel can be found on (Drazden and Dark's Modding Hub)[https://discord.gg/xQmzNASbz5].
+Before we get started, a note: if you encounter issues with your installation, the Heartland support channel can be found on (Heartland Modlist Support)[https://discord.gg/xQmzNASbz5].
 Please direct any and all support queries there.

 ## Mandatory Instructions